Data-Driven Control for Linear Discrete-Time Delay Systems: Numerical Example: Unstable Batch Reactor

-In order to evaluate the robustness of the proposed approach under corrupted measurements, we add a normal distributed random signal $\delta(k)$ to each measurement $x(k)$ of the system~\eqref{Eq:ExmSys}.
-The signal $\delta(k)$ has the following properties
+In order to evaluate the robustness of the proposed approach under corrupted measurements, we add an uniform distributed random signal $\delta(k)$ to each measurement $x(k)$ and $u(k)$ of the system \eqref{Eq:ExmSys}.
+The range of $\delta(k)$ corresponds to $[-\num{1e-4},\num{1e-4}]$.
+As before, for the control design we assume a constant and unknown input delay $h_2$ as well as $h_1=0$, with the same delay upper bound $\bar{h}=8$.
+For this section, and because we are dealing with data corrupted by noise, we set $T=50$.
+Now, in order to determine the input delay, and following Proposition \ref{Prop:DelayIdent}, we need to estimate the upper bounds

-As before, for the control design we assume a constant and unknown input delay $h_2$ as well as $h_1=0$ and $\bar{h}=6$.
-Now, in order to determine the input delay, and following Proposition \ref{Prop:DelayIdent}, we need to estimate an upper bound for $\|X^{\delta}_{\{1\}}\|_2$.
-By following \cite{Hansen1988}, and using the stochastic properties of the noise, we estimate an upper bound for $\|X^{\delta}_{\{1\}}\|_2$ as:
+Since the noise follows a uniform distribution, it is bounded in magnitude.
+We can find the required upper bounds by using the Frobenius norm with the maximum value for each component:

-The computations of \eqref{Eq:DelayCond} for the different values of $i$ are shown in Table \ref{Tab:Distance1}.
-As can be seen, for $i=3$, the distance is not close to zero as in Section~\ref{subsec:noisfree}, but it corresponds to the expected value of $\|X^{\delta}_{\{1\}}\|_2$ computed above.
-For all the other values of $i$, the distance is notably larger than the expected value.
-Hence, we conclude from Proposition \ref{Prop:DelayIdent} that $h_2=3.$
+We proceed to compute the distance $d_{(i,j)}(X_{\{1\}})$ given in \eqref{Eq:OrthDis} and the criterion given in \eqref{Eq:DelayCond}, but with noisy data.
+The results are shown in Table \ref{Tab:Distance1}.
+In contrast to the noise-free scenario in Section \ref{subsec:noisfree}, the distance value for $i=3$, i.e., the correct delay length, is not as close to zero as before.
+Still, using the criterion derived in Proposition \ref{Prop:DelayIdent}, we can correctly identify the input delay as $h_2=3$ since it is the only case in which the criterion \eqref{Eq:DelayCond} is satisfied.

 To guarantee a robust closed-loop performance despite the presence of noise, we seek to employ Theorem \ref{Thm:GainNoise} for the controller synthesis.
 Thus in order to proceed, we need to estimate a bound for $\|\Delta_{[\cdot]}\|_2$ in \eqref{Eq:BoundNoise}.
 From \eqref{Eq:BoundNoise}, we have